Zerohazard8x/2lazy4gist/AI.md

 **_Programming: Finding of errors_**

 ```
-Please devise a strategy to find errors in the following code and create a numbered list containing the solutions to said errors, in accordance with the guidelines below said code.
+Please find errors in the following code and create a numbered list containing the solutions to said errors, in accordance with the guidelines below said code.
 You can also respond as many times as you want without my input.

 ---CODE START---